 After a shock, it is still important to continue CPR.
 The heart at this point may not yet be able to continue beating at a normal rhythm.
 Therefore, the AED will instruct you to carry out CPR for two minutes as it continues to monitor the victim’s rate.
 If more shocking is needed, the AED will let you know after the 2 minutes of CPR.

 Although the AED can shock a victim’s heart back to action, it is still very important to know CPR.
 Before you have the machine, CPR is crucial, and even after shocking, you may still need to carry it out.
-If you do not know how to administer CPR, please learn.
-American Health Care Academy offers online CPR courses to train at your convenient time and location.
+If you do not know how to administer CPR, learn more today.
+The American Health Care Academy offers online CPR courses to train at a convenient time and location.